Vaibhavsahu2810/SocialSpark/README.md

 # ✨ SocialSpark

-**SocialSpark** is a query-driven platform designed to ignite your social media growth by providing AI-powered insights across multiple platforms.
+**SocialSpark** is a query-driven platform designed to ignite your social media growth by providing AI-powered insights for instagram.
 The platform fetches detailed social media data, including engagement metrics, audience insights, and performance analytics, using advanced APIs.
 This data is securely stored in **DataStax Astra DB**, ensuring scalable and efficient data management.

 Leveraging **Langflow** for advanced query processing, SocialSpark allows users to ask specific, natural-language questions such as: